1999 (Prince album): Composition

+"1999" has been described as a work of Minneapolis sound, funk, synth-pop, R&B, dance, new wave and art pop.

-The album's opening title track, "1999", was also its first single and initially peaked at No. 44 on the US Billboard Hot 100.
-It was subsequently re-released following the huge success of its follow-up single and 1999s second track, "Little Red Corvette", which peaked at No. 6 on the US Billboard Hot 100.
-Lisa Coleman - who sang on the album - recalled how Prince came up with "Little Red Corvette" after sleeping in her pink Mercury Montclair Maurauder.
-Shortly after being reissued, "1999" hit No. 12, and subsequently became one of Prince's most recognizable compositions.
-Its composition, and inclusion in the album, may have been originally prompted by a suggestion from the record company.
+The album's opening title track, "1999", was also its first single and initially peaked at 44 on the U.S. Billboard Hot 100.
+It was subsequently re-released following the huge success of its follow-up single and 1999s second track, "Little Red Corvette", which peaked at number six on the U.S. Billboard Hot 100.
+Lisa Coleman–who sang on the album–recalled how Prince came up with "Little Red Corvette" after sleeping in her pink Mercury Montclair Maurauder.
+Shortly after being reissued, "1999" reached number 12, and subsequently became one of Prince's most recognizable compositions.

-The music videos for both "1999" and "Little Red Corvette" were significant as two of the first videos by a black artist to receive heavy rotation on the newly launched music video channel, MTV, after heated controversy over its failure to promote black performers.
-The two tracks were later combined as a double A-side single in the United Kingdom, where it peaked at number 2.
-A subsequent single from the album and its third chronological track, the rockabilly-influenced "Delirious", still managed top ten status in the United States at No. 8, but a fourth, the double-sided single "Let's Pretend We're Married"/"Irresistible Bitch", got no further than No. 52.
+The music videos for both "1999" and "Little Red Corvette" were significant as two of the first videos by a black artist to receive heavy rotation on the newly launched music video channel, MTV, after controversy over its failure to promote Black performers.
+The two tracks were later combined as a double A-side single in the United Kingdom, where it peaked at number two.
+A subsequent single from the album and its third chronological track, the rockabilly-influenced "Delirious", still managed top ten status in the United States at number eight, but a fourth, the double-sided single "Let's Pretend We're Married"/"Irresistible Bitch", got no further than number 52.